How to buy and sell stocks

 Understand valuation: Think of a share of stock as a stand-in for a share of corporate revenue, earnings, cash flow, etc. The portion of these that is paid to individual investors is called the dividend.
 If a stock has a good dividend yield – a high valuation – the more desirable it is.

 Get a good return on equity: Return on equity (ROE) measures how corporate management works to increase the value of a company – through profitability, asset management and financial leverage.
 If the executive team manages these well, stock value rises.

 Return on Invested Capital (ROIC): This is the amount of return on each dollar invested in a company, the “real cash-on-cash return.”
 ROIC is considered an accurate tool for measuring corporate earnings growth.

 There are two basic ways for beginners to buy and sell stock:

 Online brokerages have become increasingly popular, due to their convenience and flexibility.
 So long as you’re 18 years or older, you can deposit cash or stock in a brokerage account and get started.
 Companies like Charles Schwab and Smith Barney offer accounts that investors can manage online themselves, or use a live broker for added cost.
 Sites like E*Trade, TD Ameritrade and Sharebuilder offer respected online exchange services.

-Brokerage fees will apply to most buy and sell transactions, the Wall Street Journal reminds.
+Brokerage fees will get started to most buy and sell transactions, the Wall Street Journal reminds.
 These fees can vary greatly by brokerage.
 Popular online exchange services charge in the neighborhood of $5 to $25 per month, with additional per-trade fees and minimum purchase requirements.
 If you wish to avoid fees entirely, sites like DRIPInvestor lists companies that sell direct to investors.